 Riddle me this: who invented the radio?
 No, it isn’t Marconi.

-Gate invented . . . nothing.
+Gates invented . . . nothing.
 He bought MS-DOS, and Windows was a copy of MacOS, which itself was a copy of work at Xerox Park.
 Jobs also created nothing.

 Gates’ philanthropic actions, on the other hand, have the potential (as yet mostly unrealized) to genuinely change the world.
 Of course, making change to “business as usual” is business change, so the distinction between Bill Gates the philanthropist and Bill Gates the titan of industry isn’t important—except to historians.